We may earn money or products from the companies mentioned in this post.

-We may earn money or products from the companies mentioned in this post.** > > 3.)
-Obeying that voice – no matter how hard it seems > > Dear believing mama, allow the Holy Spirit to quench your thirst.
-Let Him speak truth in your mind.
-Follow His > prompting, whether it be ignoring laundry piles to hold your fussy two-year-old, or pitching your to-do list to phone a > hurting friend. > > You have the mind of Christ.
+3.)
+Obeying that voice – no matter how hard it seems

+Dear believing mama, allow the Holy Spirit to quench your thirst.
+Let Him speak the truth in your mind.
+Follow His prompting, whether it be ignoring laundry piles to hold your fussy two-year-old, or pitching your to-do list to phone a hurting friend.

+You have the mind of Christ.
 Stop worrying about what’s not done and accept that what God wants will be done.
-It’s all > His anyway. > > A prayer for “mom worry” from Isaiah 55
+It’s all His anyway.

+A prayer for “mom worry” from Isaiah 55